NZ Herald-Kantar Vote 2020 poll: Is National or Labour most trusted on economy and Covid 19?

 The online survey of 1000 eligible voters in the Consumerlink panel was taken from September 23 to 26, and has a margin of error of +/- 3.1 per cent.

-Labour leader Jacinda Ardern and National Party leader Judith Collins are set to cross swords for the second leaders' debate of the election campaign on Newshub tonight.
+Labour leader Jacinda Ardern and Collins are set to cross swords for the second leaders' debate of the election campaign on Newshub tonight.

 Ardern has been campaigning on stability, urging voters not to put progress at risk by changing the government and pointing to New Zealand's relatively strong position compared to many other countries.